port-labs/port-docs/docs/software-catalog/blueprint/tutorial.md

 }
 ```

-- You can change also the calculationProperties & MirrorProperties names by using this api.
+- You can also rename the CalculationProperties & MirrorProperties names by using this API.

 ## Delete Blueprints